How to Improve Employee Wellbeing and Productivity

-Employee wellbeing took center stage in the wake of the pandemic and the ensuing record numbers of resignations.
-The physical and mental toll was intense, and the message from employees was loud and clear.
-Employees value psychological and physical health more than the stability of a paycheck—half of the employees moved to a new job to improve their wellbeing.
+Employee well-being took center stage in the wake of the pandemic and the ensuing record number of resignations.
+The physical and mental toll was intense, and the message from employees was loud and clear: Employees value psychological and physical health more than the stability of a paycheck.
+Half of the employees moved to a new job to improve their well-being.

 Gallup asked employees what they look for most in an employer and found that all employees generations rank "the organization cares about employees' wellbeing" in their top three criteria.
 It is the number one factor millennials and Generation Z wants in jobs.